eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-combo.md

 Codewind includes a CLI to simplify the installation process.
 You can find the `cwctl` CLI in your HOME directory under the path `~/.codewind/{version}`.

-The command for installing an all-in deployment with a new Keycloak and a new Codewind service is:
+The command for installing an all-in-one deployment with a new Keycloak and a new Codewind service is:

 `cwctl --insecure install remote`